 Manufactured in the early 1980s by Little Gem Models of Unit 14/15 Central Works Site, Corby Workshops, Corby, Northamptonshire the "Little Gem Major" round-bed lathe, had a centre height of 5 inches, an overall length of 48 inches and a weight of 280 lbs; it was available as either a finished machine (to various specifications) or, at a saving in cost, as a kit of parts for home machining and assembly.
-The aim of the design was to give the model engineer and home-shop machinist a lathe that, whilst as versatile, adaptable and as rigid as possible, was reasonably priced and capable of further expansion as funds permitted.
+The design aimed to give the model engineer and home-shop machinist a lathe that, while as versatile, adaptable and as rigid as possible, was reasonably priced and capable of further expansion as funds permitted.
 The basis of the machine was a precision-ground tube which carried a "novel wedge sliding key" to align the carriage and tailstock with the headstock; whether this arrangement was similar in principle to that used very successfully on the Metalmaster lathe, is not known but, if it was, then the accuracy of the alignment - always a problem with round bed lathes - would have been assured.

-Fitted as standard with a rack-feed mechanism, the tailstock was also available, at no extra cost fitted with screw feed; the spindle was 1.25-inches in diameter, had a useful 5 inches of travel and carried a No. 2 Morse taper socket.
+Fitted as standard with a rack-feed mechanism, the tailstock was also available, at no extra cost, fitted with screw feed; the spindle was 1.25-inches in diameter, had a useful 5 inches of travel and carried a No. 2 Morse taper socket.

-A simple swinging-arm countershaft was fitted, complete with a motor-mounting plate to take the recommended 0.75 hp 1425 r.p.m. motor; a 3-step V pulley was fitted but neither belt nor changewheel guards were fitted as standard - but could be supplied at extra cost.
+A simple swinging-arm countershaft was fitted, complete with a motor-mounting plate to take the recommended 0.75 hp 1425 r.p.m. motor; a 3-step V-pulley was fitted but neither belt nor changewheel guards were fitted as standard - but could be supplied at extra cost.

 If you have a Little Gem lathe the writer would be pleased to hear from you..